 This examination, whether written or oral, shall be conducted by a Committee appointed by the Dean of Graduate Studies on the recommendation of the academic unit.
 It shall consist of the Head of the academic unit (or delegate) who shall be the Chairperson, the candidate's Supervisor [or, where a Supervisor has not yet been appointed, the Graduate Officer or Chair of the Graduate Studies (or equivalent) Committee], the Dean of Graduate Studies (or delegate), and at least three other members, the total voting members to be an odd number.
 All members of the Committee including the Chairperson, but excluding the Dean of Graduate Studies, shall be voting members.

 In this examination, the candidate must demonstrate a mastery of those sub-disciplines appropriate to his/her research area, as defined by the academic unit in which he or she is a student.
-Those sub-disciplines upon which the candidate will be examined should be made known to the candidate no later than three months prior to the examination.
+Therefore, in order to be eligible to sit the examination, all course requirements must normally be completed.
+The sub-disciplines upon which the candidate will be examined should be made known to the candidate no later than three months prior to the examination.
 The candidate must further be able to relate the specialization of his/her research to the larger context of these sub-disciplines.

 In cases where there are multiple parts to a comprehensive exam, including written and oral parts, a candidate must satisfy all parts of the examination to obtain a pass.
 The requirements to advance to a later part of the examination are specified in the Degree and Departmental regulations or by the appropriate academic unit.